kyma-project/cli/docs/extensibility/create-extension.md

                 namespace: default
     ```

-    We can apply new extension version and check if it works:
+4. Apply the new extension version and check if it works:

     ```bash
     $ kyma alpha configmap create